 We are now offering online permit applications.
 Create your account and apply online for your building permit today!

-A building permit is required for any deck which is 8" or higher above average ground level, or is attached to the principal building, or will eventually support an enclosed structure with a roof such as a sunroom.
+Yes!
+A building permit is required for any deck which is higher than 200 mm (8 in.) above average ground level, or ANY deck which will eventually support an enclosed structure with a roof such as a sun room, family room, etc.

 Please note that shade structures (such as pergolas) that are built on, or attached to, a deck or building require a Building Permit.

-Building Permit applications for decks / wheelchair ramps must include:
+Building Permit applications for decks / ramps must include:

-- Total Project value (i.e., final project costs including all material and labour).
+• Total Project value (i.e., the value of the project including all material and labour).

-NOTE: In your application, please indicate any future intention of covering or enclosing the deck or placing a hot tub on it, as this will trigger different Building Code requirements.
-When building a sunroom or adding a hot tub on an existing deck, MWPD requires a letter from a Manitoba Licensed Professional Engineer stating that the current structure is sufficient to support the new installation, or indicating any alterations that must be made in order to ensure compliance with Manitoba Building Code.
+When building a sunroom or adding a hot tub, gazebo, or pergola on an existing deck, MWPD requires a letter from a Manitoba Licensed Professional Engineer stating that the current structure is sufficient to support the new installation, or indicating any alterations that must be made in order to ensure compliance with Manitoba Building Code.

 Electrical Permits are obtained through Manitoba Hydro.